 Backstory, Not Biography

 The first thing we need to do is clarify the purpose of a backstory.
 The backstory is not, as some treat it, to hash out your character’s personality in full, along with the many trials they’ve faced that have made them who they are.
-You are not writing a biography of your character, you are describing their origins and establishing the theme of that character.
+You are not writing a biographical history of your character, you are describing their origins and establishing some themes you may wish to explore with that character.

 When writing your backstory, try to focus on the bigger questions of where they came from.
-Did they grow up on the streets of a bustling metropolis?
-Were they from a nomadic tribe, riding a horse before they could walk?
+Did they grow up on the streets of a bustling metropolis, living by their wits and the lightness of their fingers?
+Were they from a nomadic tribe from the steppes, riding a horse before they could walk?
 Were they a foundling raised in a mummer’s troupe, never seeing the same town twice in all their years on the road?

-Most of your backstory should be context for one or two life-defining moments that helped shape who your character is.
-Did a childhood malady leave them bedridden for weeks, with only some old tomes as companionship?
-Was one of those a biography of great wizards whom you decided you would emulate?
+Most of your backstory should be context for one or two life-defining moments that helped shape who your character has become so far.
+Did a childhood malady leave you bedridden for weeks, with only some old tomes as companionship—one of which was a biography of great wizards whom you became determined to emulate?
 Did you make a pilgrimage in your youth to a site of a great holy battle, inflaming in you a burning, righteous fervour?
 Did a goblin raid in your border town force you to retreat to the lord’s castle, where a knight took you on as a squire?

 Equally important to establishing your character’s identity is figuring out what motivates them.
 You have the reasons they are who they are, now you have to figure out what they want.
 This, more so than any other part of character creation, will require that you have a session zero (see below) with your DM (and your party, if you can).
 You don’t want to be on a completely different page than the rest of the group when you come up with this, as it’s going to play into how you are hooked into the story.